artemious3/asm-music/README.md

 - PortAudio
 - SFML 3

-Running parsers is not required for compilation, but if you want, you need to have
+Running parsers is not required for compilation, but if you want, you need to have:
 - python
 - numpy